Photos courtesy of Alex Lyons

 - Terry Molloy (Davros, from Dr Who)

 “It was brilliant to see!
 The production is so high energy and engaging.
-I really enjoyed it and the audience did too.
+I really enjoyed it and the rest of the audience did too.
 Someone behind me made a phone call during the show and said “come over here quick, there’s a play going on and it’s really, really funny.
 You’ve got to see this."”

 "Such a fun, engaging show for all ages filled with entertaining characters & complemented by great songs & choreography."